 Collaborative working can actively help in keeping matters moving.
 This might involve encouraging lawyers to routinely seek input from inside the firm whenever they reach an impasse with the other side.
 More generally, by enhancing their ability to work as a team, you are likely to find that lawyers are able to progress matters more efficiently, thereby helping to keep satisfaction levels high — along with your review score.

-6. Enhance your skillset
+6. Enhance your skillset through the benefits of collaboration

 LinkedIn’s latest Talent Trends report suggests that 94% of employees would stay with a firm longer if they were offered learning opportunities.2 To support learning and development in a legal firm setting, collaborative working offers an excellent opportunity for both lawyers and support staff to gain experience in unfamiliar areas of law.
 One way to do this is to get employees involved in tasks on specific files.
 It’s a good way of exposing them to new work while under supervision, thereby helping them expand their skillset.